 - Windhoek is the capital city of Namibia and has an estimated population of about 300,000 people.

-- The German colonial era came to an end during World War I when South African troops occupied Windhoek in May 1915 on behalf of the British Empire.
+- The German colonial era came to an end during World War I when South African troops occupied the city in May 1915 on behalf of the British Empire.

-- Alte Feste (German for “Old Fortress”) was built in 1890 and today houses the National Museum in Windhoek.
+- Alte Feste (German for “Old Fortress”) was built in 1890 and today houses the National Museum in the city.

 - Windhoek Hosea Kutako International Airport, situated 45 kilometres outside Windhoek, handles well over 400,000 passengers a year.
 It has 1 runway without capacity limitations.

-- Virtually every Namibian national enterprise has its headquarters in Windhoek.
+- Virtually every Namibian national enterprise has its headquarters in the city.

-- Windhoek is one of the world’s major trade centers for Karakul sheep skins.
+- The city is one of the world’s major trade centers for Karakul sheep skins.

-- The first Jacaranda trees were planted in Windhoek in 1917.
+- The first Jacaranda trees were planted in the city in 1917.

-- The Avis dam near Windhoek was constructed in 1930.
+- The dam near the city was constructed in 1930.

 - The city of Windhoek is traditionally known by two names: Ai-Gams, from the Nama people, which literally refers to the hot springs that were once part of Windhoek, while the second name, Otjomuise, meaning a place of steam, was given by the Herero people.
 Both traditional names reference the hot springs.